RakhithJK/jgm-pandoc-wiki/Pandoc-Filters.md

 	- Creating a [link table](http://stackoverflow.com/questions/26406816/pandoc-is-there-a-way-to-include-an-appendix-of-links-in-a-pdf-from-markdown/26415375#26415375) at the end of your document.
 - Text related:
     - [pandoc-abbreviations](https://github.com/scokobro/pandoc-abbreviations) allows the use of arbitrary abbreviations, defined in an abbreviations file or in the source document's YAML header, which are replaced on  processing.
 Useful for maintaining consistency of terminology etc.
+    - [pandoc-lang](https://github.com/davidar/pandoc-lang) automatically detects the (natural) language of text, as well as the programming language of code blocks
     - [pandoc-mustache](https://github.com/michaelstepner/pandoc-mustache) replaces variables like `{{varname}}` in a pandoc document with their values, which are stored in a separate YAML file.
     - [pandoc-quotes](https://github.com/odkr/pandoc-quotes) replaces plain, that is, non-typographic, quotation marks with typographic ones for languages other than English.
 - Running Code related: